PopcornPalace/compliance/policies/incident.md

 # Procedure For Executing Incident Response

 a.
-When an information security incident is identified or detected, users must notify their immediate manager within 24 hours.
-The manager must immediately notify the ISM on call for proper response.
-The following information must be included as part of the notification:

-    i.
-Description of the incident

-    i.
-Date, time, and location of the incident

-    i.
-Person who discovered the incident

-    i.
-How the incident was discovered

-    i.
-Known evidence of the incident

-    i.
-Affected system(s)

-a.
-Within 48 hours of the incident being reported, the ISM shall conduct a preliminary investigation and risk assessment to review and confirm the details of the incident.
-If the incident is confirmed, the ISM must assess the impact to the organization and assign a severity level, which will determine the level of remediation effort required:

-    i.
-High: the incident is potentially catastrophic to the organization and/or disrupts the organization’s day-to-day operations; a violation of legal, regulatory or contractual requirements is likely.

-    i.
-Medium: the incident will cause harm to one or more business units within the organization and/or will cause delays to a business unit’s activities.

-    i.
-Low: the incident is a clear violation of organizational security policy, but will not substantively impact the business.

-a.
-The ISM, in consultation with management sponsors, shall determine appropriate incident response activities in order to contain and resolve incidents.

-a.
-The ISM must take all necessary steps to preserve forensic evidence (e.g. log information, files, images) for further investigation to determine if any malicious activity has taken place.
-All such information must be preserved and provided to law enforcement if the incident is determined to be malicious.

-a.
-If the incident is deemed as High or Medium, the ISM must work with the VP Brand/Creative, General Counsel, and HR Manager to create and execute a communications plan that communicates the incident to users, the public, and others affected.

-a.
-The ISM must take all necessary steps to resolve the incident and recover information systems, data, and connectivity.
-All technical steps taken during an incident must be documented in the organization’s incident log, and must contain the following:

-    i.
-Description of the incident

-    i.
-Incident severity level

-    i.
-Root cause (e.g. source address, website malware, vulnerability)

-    i.
-Evidence

-    i.
-Mitigations applied (e.g. patch, re-image)

-    i.
-Status (open, closed, archived)

-    i.
-Disclosures (parties to which the details of this incident were disclosed to, such as customers, vendors, law enforcement, etc.)

-a.
-After an incident has been resolved, the ISM must conduct a post mortem that includes root cause analysis and documentation any lessons learned.

-a.
-Depending on the severity of the incident, the Chief Executive Officer (CEO) may elect to contact external authorities, including but not limited to law enforcement, private investigation firms, and government organizations as part of the response to the incident.

-a.
-The ISM must notify all users of the incident, conduct additional training if necessary, and present any lessons learned to prevent future occurrences.
-Where necessary, the HR Manager must take disciplinary action if a user’s activity is deemed as malicious.
+Incident Identification and Reporting
+* Users who identify a security incident or vulnerability must notify their immediate manager within 24 hours (TSC CC7.3).
+* The manager must immediately notify the on-call ISM for proper response (TSC CC7.4).
+* Required notification details include:
+    - Description of the incident
+    - Date, time, and location
+    - Person who discovered the incident
+    - How the incident was discovered
+    - Known evidence
+    - Affected system(s)

+b.
+Initial Investigation and Risk Assessment (within 48 hours)
+* The ISM will conduct a preliminary investigation and risk assessment to confirm details (TSC CC7.4).
+* If confirmed, the ISM will assess the impact and assign a severity level:
+* High: Potentially catastrophic or disrupts daily operations; likely legal/regulatory violation (TSC CC7.4).
+* Medium: Harms one or more business units or delays activities (TSC CC7.4).
+* Low: Clear policy violation but minimal business impact (TSC CC7.4).

+c.
+Incident Response Activities (based on severity)
+* The ISM, in consultation with management sponsors, will determine appropriate response actions to contain and resolve the incident (TSC CC7.4).

+d.
+Evidence Preservation
+* The ISM must take all necessary steps to preserve forensic evidence (logs, files) for further investigation and potential law enforcement involvement (TSC CC7.5).

+e.
+Data Breach Communication (High/Medium Severity)
+* For High or Medium severity incidents involving a data breach, the ISM will work with designated teams (Brand/Creative, Legal, HR) to create a communication plan for users, the public, and other affected parties (New section for SOC 2).

+f.
+Incident Resolution and Recovery
+* The ISM must take all necessary steps to resolve the incident and recover systems, data, and connectivity (TSC CC7.4).
+* All technical steps taken during the incident must be documented in the organization's incident log, including:
+  - Description of the incident
+  - Severity level
+  - Root cause (source, malware, vulnerability)
+  - Evidence
+  - Mitigations applied (patch, re-image)
+  - Status (open, closed, archived)
+  - Disclosures (parties notified)

+g.
+Post-Incident Activities
+* After resolution, the ISM will conduct a post-mortem analysis, including:
+* Root cause analysis (TSC CC7.5)
+* Documentation of lessons learned (TSC CC7.5)
+* The CEO may elect to contact external authorities (law enforcement, investigators) depending on the incident severity (TSC CC7.4).
+* The ISM will notify all users of the incident and conduct additional training if necessary (TSC CC7.4).
+* HR will take disciplinary action for malicious user activity (TSC CC7.4).

+# Business Continuity and Disaster Recovery (BC/DR)

+This organization maintains a separate Business Continuity and Disaster Recovery (BC/DR) plan.
+Our incident response procedures focus on immediate actions to identify, contain, and resolve security incidents.
+The BC/DR plan complements these procedures by outlining strategies for long-term operational continuity in the event of a large-scale disruption.
+These two plans work together to ensure a comprehensive response to security threats.

+Here's how these plans work in conjunction:

+* During incident response, the focus is on identifying and isolating the threat, minimizing damage.
+* Once the immediate threat is contained, the BC/DR plan can be activated to restore critical systems and business functions.
+* Lessons learned from incident response investigations can be incorporated into the BC/DR plan to improve future preparedness.

+# Reporting to External Authorities

+The organization is committed to cooperating with law enforcement and other relevant authorities in the event of a security incident.
+The timeframe for reporting incidents to external authorities will depend on the specific nature of the incident and the requirements of any applicable laws or regulations.
+However, we generally aim to report confirmed data breaches to law enforcement within 72 hours of confirmation.

+Here are some factors that may influence the reporting timeframe:

+Severity of the incident: High-severity incidents with potential legal ramifications will be reported more promptly.
+Need for further investigation: Additional investigation may be necessary before a complete report can be made to authorities.
+Regulatory requirements: Industry regulations or data breach notification laws may dictate specific reporting timeframes.
+The Information Security Manager (ISM) will work with the Legal department to determine the appropriate timeframe for reporting each incident to external authorities.
+The organization will strive to balance the need for timely notification with the need for thorough investigation.

+# Review and revision:
+This policy will be reviewed and revised periodically to ensure it remains relevant and effective.